gr3p1p3/transparent-proxy/README.md

 This module was built on top of TCP-level to avoid header-stripping problem of nodejs http(s)-modules.

-It allows to upstream client-request dynamically to other proxies, or to certain iFace, and more...
+It allows to upstream client-request dynamically to other proxies, or to certain iFace, to spoof requests and more...

 It supports [Basic Proxy-Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Proxy-Authorization).